eakoriakin/ionic-selectable/README.md

 5. Enjoy it 😉
 6. Check out [live demos](https://stackblitz.com/@eakoriakin) to see what it is capable of.
 Also, explore the [docs](../../wiki) and [FAQ](../../wiki#faq) to learn more about its features.
-7. Have a question?
-Ask me on [LinkendIn](https://www.linkedin.com/in/evgeniikoriakin/)!

 ## Development
 * `ionic serve` ([v3](../../tree/v3)) or `ng serve` ([v4](../../tree/master)) runs dev app containing test cases/demos.